lovish-ab/grocery_delivery_docs/docs/usecase.md

 **Flow:**

 1. Seller logs into their dashboard.
-2. Fills out product details (name, price, category,etc).
+2. Fills out product details (name, mrp, currentPrice).
 3. Uploads an image via a **presigned URL** to **AWS S3**.
 4. The image URL and product data are stored in **PostgreSQL**.